What makes me tick

 • One who is willing to explore our sexual desires with passion and understanding.

-The kind of woman I do NOT want.
+The kind of partner I do NOT want.

 • One who is overly interested in her physical appearance.